learn-co-students/cli-data-gem-assessment-v-000/best_companies/NOTES.md

 Specs:
-- [x] Have a CLI for interfacing with the application
+- [x] Have a CLI for interfacing with the application I've created a CLI that lists the top 20 best companies to work for according to Fortune.com.
-- [ ] Pull data from an external source
+- [x] Pull data from an external source
+  The data is taken from http://fortune.com/best-companies/list.
-- [ ] Implement both list and detail views
+- [x] Implement both list and detail views
+  The companies are listed and the other attributes.

 1. Plan gem, imagine your interface
 2. Start with the project structure - google